ultralytics/yolov5/utils/loggers/wandb/README.md

 </details>

 <h3> 4: Save model checkpoints as artifacts </h3>
-  To enable saving and versioning checkpoints of your experiment, pass `--save_period n` with the base cammand, where `n` represents checkpoint interval.
+  To enable saving and versioning checkpoints of your experiment, pass `--save_period n` with the base command, where `n` represents checkpoint interval.
   You can also log both the dataset and model checkpoints simultaneously.
 If not passed, only the final model will be logged

 <details>